Laumeier Sculpture Park: Sculpting the Future

-The Siteman Carriage House, located next to the 1917 Estate House, is designated for curatorial activities, including the office of the Curator, a collection-focused library, and the planned archive offices for Laumeier Sculpture Park.
+The Siteman Carriage House, located next to the 1917 estate house, is designated for curatorial activities, including the office of the curator, a collection-focused library, and planned archive offices.

 The Collection

 Among the 105 acres of Laumeier Sculpture Park are 70+ large-scale outdoor sculptures, including works by notable artists such as Alexander Liberman, Mark di Suvero, Mary Miss, Dan Graham, Beverly Pepper, Jackie Ferrara, Vito Acconci, Donald Judd, and Niki de Saint Phalle, among many others in the Collection.

 The Way

-One of the park's best-known works, The Way, was completed by Alexander Liberman in 1980.
-Constructed from eighteen salvaged steel oil tanks, the sculpture is 65 ft tall, 102 ft wide, and 100 ft deep, and weighs 55 ST. It is painted cadmium red.
+Alexander Liberman completed one of the park's best-known works, The Way, in 1980.
+Constructed from 18 salvaged steel oil tanks, the sculpture is 65 ft tall, 102 ft wide, and 100 ft deep, and weighs 55 ST. It is painted cadmium red.

 The park website describes the sculpture as a modernist work, "meant to represent the awe-inspiring impact of classical Greek temples and mammoth Gothic-style cathedrals" and modeled on post and lintel architecture.

 The Way, 1972-80 was composed on-site in a clearing later named "Way Field".
 The work was funded by the National Endowment for the Arts and a donation by Alvin J. Siteman.
 In September 2011, it was restored by two workers using a hydraulic lift and 50 USgal of paint.

 The St. Louis Post-Dispatch described it as "iconic", while another St. Louis newspaper, the Riverfront Times, described the sculpture as having become "a symbol of both the park and the city".